giusenso/robot-manipulator-kinematics/README.md

 # robotic-kinamatics-matlab-script

-Matlab scripts to compute the kinematics of a large number of robots w/ plots
+Matlab scripts to compute the kinematics of a large number of robots.